20 Mysterious Old Home Features That Aren’t Useful Anymore

 Also known as a butler’s call or ring, a servant floor button was situated in the middle of the floor of the formal dining room.
 It was used to summon the butler by stepping on it.
 Today, if an old house has one, it’s likely hidden beneath a rug under the table.

 Those panels of glass you’ll still find on old homes are called transom doors.
-Their main purpose was to let in natural light in the front hallways and interior rooms before electricity became the norm.
+Their main purpose was to let in natural light in the front hallways and interior rooms—like keeping rooms—before electricity became the norm.
 Today, they still allow in natural light, but they’re more aesthetic than functional.
 Who doesn’t love natural light?
-Check out this collection of ways to create new spaces with windows and doors.

 Picture Hanging Molding